reissbaker/wate/README.md

 // Hence, we unwrap the outer future to get at the inner future: const network = wate.unwrap(networkFuture);

-// In practice, you'd probably just use the unwrapTransform convenience
+// In practice, you'd probably just use the flatTransform convenience
-// function rather than using both transform and unwrap, like so: const network = wate.unwrapTransform(urlToLoad, (url) => {
+// function rather than using both transform and unwrap, like so: const network = wate.flatTransform(urlToLoad, (url) => {
   return wate.make((callback) => {
     networkRequest(url, callback);
   });